ASTR 1210 (O'Connell) Study Guide

 - 19th century: speculation about extraterrestrial life

-biological extinctions; other solar systems.
+biological extinctions; discovery of other solar systems.

 Starfield in center of Milky Way.
 How many